 In the past 5 years, there have been a number of places that have surfaced around the county as well as existing businesses that have catered to a growing younger demographic of customers as well as those eager to explore places around them that crave fresh food, more craft beers, quality cocktails and social environments.

-Here are my favorite places around San Rafael, Mill Valley, Tiburon, Mount Tamalpais, Sausalito, Larkspur and West Marin for dates and meeting singles.
-Scroll to the bottom of the page for San Francisco date ideas.
+As an online dating photographer and consultant, I have helped clients plan first dates to provide good first impressions.
+Here are a few of my favorite places around San Rafael, Mill Valley, Tiburon, Mount Tamalpais, Sausalito, Larkspur and West Marin for dates and meeting singles.
+Scroll to the bottom of the page for San Francisco, Napa and Sonoma date ideas.

 Please note there are many places I recommend that are more unique, romantic – these are exclusively available for clients.